 Hemp and linen are two natural fibers, both with long histories and a wide variety of uses.
-Both come from plants which have been used for centuries to manufacture fabrics for clothing, bedding, and more, and both are thought to have significant benefits compared with synthetic fibers such as polyester.
+Both come from plants that have been used for centuries to manufacture fabrics for clothing, bedding, and more.
+Each has significant benefits compared with synthetic fibers such as polyester.

-Although it’s true that there are many similarities between hemp and linen, there are some pretty significant differences, too.
-In our head-to-head comparison, we will look at some of the advantages and disadvantages of hemp and linen, both in terms of cultivation, processing, and the end products of these two versatile plants.
+Although there are many similarities between hemp and linen, there are some pretty significant differences, too.
+In our head-to-head comparison, we will look at some of the advantages and disadvantages of hemp and linen.
+We will analyze both in terms of cultivation, processing, and the end products of these two versatile plants.

 So, if you are wondering whether to choose hemp or linen for your next fabric purchase, here’s what you need to know first.

 Hemp vs. Linen: The Basics